Where we look after your child in an emergency in Ealing

 Our two page leaflet provides quick and easy to print-out summary of the changes.

-We have also produced travel information sheets for the five hospitals in North West London with a children's A&E and information on how to travel to Ealing Hospital if you need to access day clinics or the children's urgent care centre (UCC).
+We have also produced travel information sheets for the five hospitals in North West London with a children's A&E and information on how to travel to Ealing Hospital if you need to access day clinics or the children's urgent treatment centre (UTC).

-The urgent care centre (UCC) at Ealing Hospital is open 24 hours a day, seven days a week.
-If a child needs more specialist care than the UCC can provide, they will be looked after by doctors and nurses and transferred to another hospital and appropriate transport will be arranged.
+The urgent treatment centre (UTC) at Ealing Hospital is open 24 hours a day, seven days a week.
+If a child needs more specialist care than the UTC can provide, they will be looked after by doctors and nurses and transferred to another hospital and appropriate transport will be arranged.

 More information about healthcare services in your local area can be found at www.nhs.uk